-The holdings and treasury organisation manages many of the Corporate entities and is the point of contact between Shell and the external capital markets.
+The holdings and treasury organisation manages many of the Corporate entities and is the point of contact between Shell and external capital markets.
 Its daily operations include liquidity and foreign exchange management, advising and financing subsidiaries and joint ventures, investing surplus funds and managing Shell’s bank account infrastructure.

 Risk and insurance